Convert a bank statement PDF to CSV

 Germany Sparkasse, Deutsche Bank

-Any other bank The general reader handles most PDF statements — you review the results and balance check before exporting, just like any other statement
+Any other bank The general reader handles most PDF statements.
+You review the results and balance check before exporting, just like any other statement

 Frequently Asked Questions